Wind Energy Primer (draft)

 1. How a large wind turbine works

-Wind turbines catch the movement of the wind with large wing-like blades to turn a rotor shaft which – not getting needlessly technical – spins magnets to generate alternating current (AC) in wire coils.
+Wind turbines use the movement of the wind to move large wing-like blades that turn a rotor shaft which – not getting needlessly technical – spins magnets to generate alternating current (AC) in wire coils.

 Usually, three blades (each currently about 50 yards long) are mounted on a hub that connects them to the rotor shaft.
-The blades work like airplane wings and can be pitched to modulate how much they are moved by the wind.
+The blades work like airplane wings and can be pitched to modulate how much they move in the wind.
 This is done to maintain a steady rate of rotation through the range of wind speeds in which the turbine is active.
 A steady rotation rate is necessary to generate electricity that matches the wave frequency of the grid.

 The hub is attached to one end of the “nacelle” – the housing for the gearbox and generator.
 When the wind is blowing adequately, the 100-ton blade and nacelle assembly is turned by motors to face it.

 The rotation rate of the rotor blades is increased several times by a large gearbox – which requires hundreds of gallons of cooling and lubricating oils – to create a much faster spinning rate in the generator.